Codecademy/docs/content/python/concepts/dates/terms/time/time.md

   - 'paths/computer-science'
 ---

-The `.time()` method returns the time in seconds that has passed since the epoch set on the computer.
+The `datetime.time()` method returns a time in seconds that has passed since the epoch set on the computer.

 ## Syntax